 I was a guest of Outrigger Hotels & Resorts but all opinions are as always my own and honest.
-This article contains affiliate links.

 The word Fiji immediately takes me to the paintings of Gauguin.
 While he focused mostly on the Polynesian women of Tahiti, a lot of the same island feel is present across the other Pacific countries where Sunday church, thatched roofs and frangipani flowers are all a feature of life.